SquareBracketAssociates/Booklet-Graphics/Chapters/graphicsfoundation/colorandDepth.md

 `| | | | |    | ...   |0 - 255|0 - 255|0 - 255|`
 `+-+-+-+-+    |2^depth|       |       |       |`

-- Through the color map, you can access different color than the default defined in the color depth.
-Furthermore, Color can be be defined with alpha channel.
+Through the color map, you can access different colors than the default defined in the color depth.
+Furthermore, Color can be defined with alpha channel.

 Class **Color** allows you to deal with colors without knowing how they are actually encoded inside a Bitmap.

-## RGB and color definition
+### RGB and color definition

-### what is RGB
+#### What is RGB?

-In RGB space any colour is represented as a point inside a colour cube with orthogonal axes r,g,b.
+In RGB space any color is represented as a point inside a color cube with orthogonal axes r,g,b.
 Grey values form a straight line from black to white along the diagonal of the cube, r = g = b.